 - ... and the computer is up to date with security patches, and configured in the recommended way.

 The host generates a remote attestation and sends it to clients in some way.
 Those clients can then send encrypted messages to the enclave using the public key P after checking what kind of enclave it really is.
-By recognising a list of known code hashes clients can effectively whitelist particular enclaves and treat them as trustworthy servers.
+By recognising a list of known code hashes, or verifying that the enclave was signed by a party whom they trust, clients can effectively whitelist particular enclaves and treat them as trustworthy servers.

 In Conclave, a remote attestation is an instance of the